The Originals (TV series): Series overview

-The first season describes how Klaus's mystical child is going to be born and speaks of the threats that the Originals together must keep her safe from.
-It also details the war between vampires, witches and werewolves.
-The series ends with the child being born – a baby girl named Hope and being given to Rebekah to hide and protect after Klaus and Hayley fake her death to ensure her safety.
-Hayley is turned into a hybrid through Hope's blood after being murdered when giving birth.
+The first season describes how Klaus' mystical child is going to be born and speaks of the threats that the Originals must keep her safe from.
+It also details the war between vampires, witches and werewolves in the French Quarter.
+The series ends with the child being born – a baby girl, named Hope by Klaus.
+She is given to Rebekah to hide and protect, after Klaus and Hayley fake the baby's death to ensure her safety after the witches seek to sacrifice her.
+Hayley is turned into the first unsired hybrid through Hope's blood after being murdered by the French Quarter witches after giving birth.

-The second season deals with the return of Mikael and Esther, the Mikaelson siblings' parents, the arrival of Dahlia, sister of Esther who threatens Hope's life as she wishes to take her and train her in her image as she did with Freya the supposedly dead first-born daughter of Mikael and Esther who was said to die due to the cold winter, who shows up to help the Mikaelsons against Dahlia, having been kidnapped by her a few years after her birth after Esther promised Freya to her after birth but did not deliver.
+In the second season, the Mikaelson siblings face new threats from their past.
+Their parents, Mikael and Esther, return, and Dahlia, Esther’s sister, poses a serious danger to Hope, believing she is owed the first-born of every generation as they produce the most powerful witches.
+Kol and Finn Mikaelson also return in the bodies of witches, with Finn seeking to eradicate vampires and kill Hope.
+Dahlia intends to take and train Hope, just as she did with Freya—the supposedly dead firstborn daughter and witch of Mikael and Esther.
+It is revealed that Freya, as the firstborn, was secretly promised to Dahlia by Esther in return for fertility.
+Dahlia took Freya as her own.
+Now, seeking revenge, Freya allies with the Mikaelsons to defeat Dahlia, and cements herself in the family.

 The third season begins with the return of Lucien Castle, the first vampire sired by Klaus.
 Lucien tells Klaus about a prophecy that speaks of the Mikaelsons' downfall through friend, foe and family.
-In an effort to battle the Mikaelsons, Lucien works with Tristan de Martel and his sister Aurora – Klaus' first love, the first vampires sired by Elijah and Rebekah respectively.
-This season sees the death of Hayley's husband werewolf Jackson by Tristan and the death of Camille by Lucien.
-This season is also the first one to have a crossover episode with The Vampire Diaries, with Stefan Salvatore coming to New Orleans seeking aid.
+In an effort to battle the Mikaelsons, Lucien works with Tristan de Martel and his sister Aurora, Klaus' first love and the first vampires sired by Elijah and Rebekah respectively.
+This season sees the death of Hayley's werewolf husband Jackson by Tristan, as well as the death of Camille by Lucien and Davina's death.
+This season is also the first one to have a crossover episode with The Vampire Diaries season 7, with Stefan Salvatore coming to New Orleans seeking aid, running from vampire hunter Rayna Cruz.